Vietnamese Pork Chops (Suon Nuong)

 Substitutions and Additions

-• Protein: instead of pork chop, you can also use boneless pork shoulder steak, chicken, beef, or any other protein of your choice.
+• Protein: boneless pork shoulder steak, chicken, beef, or any other protein.

-1. Option 1 Cast iron.
-Heat a cast iron skillet on medium-high until hot.
-Add the marinated pork chops 1 or 2 at a time.
-Be careful not to crowd the meat.
-Cook on one side for about 3 minutes until golden brown.
-Then flip and sear for about 1-2 more minutes until browned.
-The pork is done when it reaches an internal temperature of 145 F. (*cooking time will vary depending on the thickness of the cut)
+1. Option 1 Stove.
+Heat a cast-iron skillet on medium-high until hot.
+Add the marinated pork chops.
+Cook on one side for about 2-3 minutes until golden brown.
+Then flip and sear for about 1-2 more minutes.
+The pork is done when it reaches an internal temperature of 145 F.

 2. Option 3 Grill: Heat the grill on medium heat and grill for 6-8 minutes, flipping halfway until charred and cooked through.